aspose-total/Aspose.Total-Products/total/en/android-java/conversion/rtf-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert RTF to XLS in Android Applications or Online App" h2="Export RTF to XLS in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+RTF (Rich Text Format) is a document file format used by Microsoft Word and other word processing applications.
+It is a popular format for exchanging documents between different applications and platforms.
+On the other hand, XLS (Excel Spreadsheet) is a file format used by Microsoft Excel to store data in tabular form.
+It is widely used for storing and manipulating data in a spreadsheet.
+Therefore, it is important to convert RTF to XLS in order to access the data stored in RTF documents in a spreadsheet.

+<h2>How Aspose.Total helps for RTF to XLS Conversion</h2>

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate RTF to XLS conversion feature inside your android applications.
-Firstly, you can convert RTF to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLS.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert and render documents, images, presentations, and worksheets.
+It provides a feature-rich, document manipulation and conversion API, Aspose.Words for Android via Java, which can be used to convert RTF to HTML.
+After that, Aspose.Cells for Java can be used to convert HTML to XLS.
+This way, Aspose.Total for Android via Java can be used to convert RTF to XLS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}